Nick Slatten - United States Army

 After leaving the Army, Nick remained passionate about his service to our country and joined Blackwater Worldwide as a security contractor.
 He then returned to Iraq to provide diplomatic security under Blackwater’s contract with the Department of State.

 In response to the allegations against Nick, many of those who served and worked with Nick have come forward, outraged.
 Men with first-hand knowledge of Nick’s character and conduct under fire have described him as “a great man, a great leader, a great friend.”
 Still another wrote a heartfelt letter to the judge, crediting Nick with saving his life during a firefight and stating that he could always count on Nick to keep him safe and get him home to his loved ones.

-Those who know Nick know that he is not the monster the government made him out to be through unsubstantiated gossip and an unsupported theory that Nick fired the first shots in Nisur Square for no reason other than animus and with no purpose other than to start a firefight.
+Those who know Nick know that he is not the monster the government intends to make him out to be through unsubstantiated gossip and an unsupported theory that Nick fired the first shots in Nisur Square for no reason other than animus and with no purpose other than to start a firefight.
 Those who know Nick know that he would never take a life without just cause or put his team in harm’s way by firing without justification.
 They know him to be a stand-up guy who loves his God, his family, his friends, and his brothers in arms.
-They know that, even as Nick sits imprisoned for a crime he did not commit, he still says he wants to “help people.”
+They know that, even as Nick sits imprisoned, awaiting a retrial for a crime he did not commit, he still says he wants to “help people.”
 The people who know Nick Slatten know that he is not guilty, and they also know Nick will be true to his word and help people when his new jury hears the truth and acquits him.